 What Does a Location Contract Look Like?

 When it comes to the contract, it may include any number of sections including length of shoot, how many hours in a day, crew size, overtime rate, call times, extra fees, off-limits areas, and insurance and copyright rules.
 The actual contract you receive from a production company may or may not include these sections, or it may include more.
-These examples come from the standard Giggster location agreement which can be found by clicking here.
+These examples come from the standard Giggster location agreement.

 If you have any questions or concerns about what the contract says, talking to an informed third party, such as a lawyer, location agent, or Giggster team-member is a good idea.